Accessing disability equipment

 - The Research Institute for Consumer Affairs conducts research into products and services used by disabled people.
 Rica publishes free research reports covering many aspects of everyday life, from central heating controls to mobility.

 - The Royal National Institute of Blind People (RNIB) offers advice on accessible computers, laptops and tablets.
-RNIB also has a Technology Support Squad of 800 volunteers who offer advice on set-up and maintenance over the phone or in person.
+RNIB also has a Technology Support Squad of 800 volunteers who offer advice over the phone or in person on setting up and maintaining equipment.

 - Aidas Trust provides free and impartial advice and support on technology for disabled people.

-- Remap matches disabled people who need pieces of equipment specially designed and manufactured with volunteers who can do so.
+- Remap matches disabled people who need pieces of specially designed equipment with volunteers who can do so.
 Projects focus on mobility and independent living.

-- DEMAND Design and Manufacture for Disability can adapt, modify or make something completely new that suits your needs if your challenge cannot be solved with off-the-shelf equipment.
+- DEMAND Design and Manufacture for Disability can adapt, modify or make something that suits your needs and that cannot be found elsewhere.

 Sources of government funding